-Also, users can configure the default text editor (for example Microsoft Word) to open the OCR automatically and the Output Directory to make the user's experience and usability even better.
+Also, users can configure the default text editor (for example Microsoft Word or Notepad) to open the OCR automatically and the Output Directory to make the user's experience and usability even better.

 In order for a more accurate result, an OCR Language Pack is available for Tiff Viewer, which contains the character set for every major language.
 The OCR results will be better if the user uses the language the document written in.

 NOTE: Optical Character Recognition runs in the background, so users can use Tiff Viewer even if a very large document was selected to OCR.
 When the process is finished, Tiff Viewer informs the user on the status bar at the bottom of Tiff Viewer and opens the extracted text.